Peer-Reviewed Publications

 Other Peer-Reviewed Contributions

 “Ancrene Wisse.”
 Oxford Bibliographies: British and Irish Literature.
 Ed.
 Christopher Kleinhenz.
-New York: Oxford University Press; forthcoming 2023.
+Oxford: Oxford University Press, 2023.

 “Pierre d’Abernon.”
 The Encyclopedia of Medieval Literature in Britain.
 Ed.
 Siân Echard and Robert Rouse.
 Hoboken: Wiley-Blackwell, 2017: 1525-1526.